active-group/reacl/doc/intro.md

 the class.
 In this case it is the timer id which shall be `nil` initially.
-The other two clauses, `component-did-mount` and `component-will-unmount`, specify the functions to be called at the aforementioned points in the livecycle of the component.
+The other two clauses, `component-did-mount` and `component-will-unmount`, specify the functions to be called at the aforementioned points in the lifecycle of the component.
 They must both return a `reacl/return` value, which is used here to update the value for the timer id.